intel/stacks/hpcrs/README.md

 ### Prerequisites

 HPCRS can run on any host system running Linux which supports Intel® Advanced Vector Extensions 512 (Intel® AVX-512) and Docker\*.
-This guide uses CentOS Linux* OS as the host system.
+This guide uses CentOS as the host system.

 - Docker